Buying a house can take quite a while, but how long does it take for the Land Registry to complete your application, and why does it take so long?

 Registering a property for the first time

-If, however, a property is being registered for the first time, the Land Registry has to run extensive checks to ensure that there are no hidden surprises.
+If, however, a property is being registered for the first time, the Land Registry has to run extensive checks to ensure that there are no hidden surprises in the land register.

 These can include additional covenants on title, or third party rights, often contained in old Deeds and Conveyances, which may need to be registered to protect third party interests.

-Since these titles often have a number of old Deeds, sometimes going back over 100 years, there is a lot for the Land Registry to check before adding the title to the Register.
+Since these titles often have a number of old Deeds, sometimes going back over 100 years, there is a lot for the Land Registry to check before adding the title to the Register, making the registration process more complex.

 To further increase the length of time for the Land Registry to do their work, we can add in the effect of industrial action.

-This industrial action is projected to be the largest civil service strike in years, with 100,000 members estimated to go on the picket line.
-Industrial action of this magnitude is bound to have an impact on Land registry processing times, particularly if it is repeated.
+This industrial action was the largest civil service strike in years, with 100,000 members on the picket line.
+Industrial action of this magnitude was bound to have an impact on the land registry process, particularly if repeated.
+The vast majority of applications were already experiencing delays, and industrial action only exacerbated these issues.

 Your move is worth the wait